piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-50-plan-configuration.md

 ## Configure Plan and Provider Details

 Every plan has its own configuration which allows you to specify a details of a plan.
-You can specify more than one plan if the configuration is the same, for example:
+You can specify more than one plan as a key if the configuration is the same, for example:

 ```yaml
 plansConfiguration: